- Military Life Cycle

 No matter where you serve or live, free and confidential help is available.

 In the United States, call 911 if you are in an emergency.

 For those outside the United States, call your local emergency number.

 Information and support for service members and their families.
 About the Call Center.

 Resilience is the ability to bounce back quickly from stress and difficult life events.
 Learning to be more resilient can help your family deal with the demands of military life.

 Resilient families are flexible and connected.
 They are great at using their resources to solve problems.
 Here are some ways your family can build resilience:

 Keep up to date on child development and parenting information.

 - Know what is normal for your child’s age.
 This can help you have realistic expectations for behavior.

-- Check out THRIVE.
-It’s a free online parenting program from the Department of Defense.
+- Check out THRIVE, a free online parenting program from the Defense Department.
 Use it to raise healthy, resilient children from birth to 18.